System Access – Use your GT account to login

 What is CIOS?

-The Course-Instructor Opinion Survey (CIOS) is a survey now hosted by Digital Measures and managed by the Office of Assessment that provides feedback for
+The Course-Instructor Opinion Survey (CIOS) is a survey managed by the Office of Assessment.
+The CIOS provides feedback for

 - instructors: to help improve teaching and learning in their courses

-- administrators: who use the information for teaching assignments, to support other decisions regarding teaching and learning at GT, and as part of promotion and tenure decisions
+- administrators (numerical results only): to make decisions about teaching assignments, to support other decisions regarding teaching and learning at GT, and as part of promotion and tenure decisions

-- students: to view ratings of instructors in past terms when making decisions for registration, etc.
+- students (numerical results only): to view ratings of instructors in past terms when making decisions for registration, etc.

-Students access CIOS at the end of every term to provide feedback for their current courses and instructors; faculty access CIOS after the end of every term to view feedback provided by their students.
-This allows faculty to continually improve their classes and meet students’ needs.
+Students contribute to the CIOS at the end of every term to provide feedback for their current courses and instructors; faculty access CIOS results after grades are due at the end of every term to view feedback provided by their students in order to continually improve their classes and meet students’ needs.

 The CIOS survey consists of a set of core questions about teaching and learning in the areas of student effort, instructional quality, and course quality.
 Up to three additional instructor-selected questions may be added for each course.
 CIOS has existed at Georgia Tech since 1987.
 The original paper-based system was eventually moved online in 1999.
 It was then shortened in 2011 and used until 2011 when it was redesigned and move to an external vendor. where it has existed in its current form since the year 2000.
 CIOS was established to support the faculty of Georgia Tech in their efforts to improve teaching and learning on our campus.
 For more information about the history of CIOS, please see the CIOS and TAOS History page.